Spin-qubit Noise Spectroscopy of Magnetic Berezinskii-Kosterlitz-Thouless Physics

 Vortex defects play an essential role in driving the BKT transition, and to model their behavior correctly, $\phi$ is split into a smooth part $\theta$ associated with spin waves, and a singular part $\psi$ associated with the vortices.
 This is equivalent to a Helmholtz decomposition $\mathbf{E} = \mathbf{E}_T + \mathbf{E}_L$, with the transverse component (to the wavevector $\mathbf{k}$) being $\mathbf{E}_T \propto \! \bm{\nabla} \theta \times \hat{\mathbf{z}}$ and the longitudinal component given by $\mathbf{E}_L \propto \! \bm{\nabla} \psi \times \hat{\mathbf{z}}$.
 As vortex cores behave like charges, they have an associated logarithmic interaction energy.
 Above a critical temperature $T_c$, the gain in entropy for unbinding vortex-antivortex pairs exceeds the unbinding energy cost.
 The proliferation of free vortices is then responsible for the destruction of the low temperature quasi-long-ranged order~\cite{Berezinskii71,Berezinskii72,Kosterlitz73,Kosterlitz74}.

 Below $T_c$, the bound vortex pairs serve as instantaneous dipoles, giving the system a finite, scale dependent polarizability, and hence a dielectric constant $\epsilon(r)$.
 This is the central mechanism behind the renormalisation group analysis of Berezinskii, Kosterlitz, and Thouless ~\cite{Berezinskii71,Berezinskii72,Kosterlitz73,Kosterlitz74,Young78}. $\epsilon(r)$ renormalizes the spin stiffness and the spin wave velocity.
-The scale dependent dielectric constant can be made dynamical through consideration of the response of vortex pairs to a perturbing potential ~\cite{suppl}. $\epsilon (\omega, k)$ is calculated by modeling vortex kinetics with the assumption that drag forces dominate over the emergent Lorentz force, which remains valid provided spin damping effects are not small.
+The scale dependent dielectric constant can be made dynamical through consideration of the response of vortex pairs to a perturbing potential ~\cite{suppl}. $\epsilon (\omega, k)$ is calculated by modeling vortex kinetics with the assumption that drag forces originating from the Gilbert damping dominate over the emergent Lorentz force.
+Whilst in this work we have neglected the spin wave broadening directly due to Gilbert damping, it can in principle be included as a small correction to the imaginary part of $\epsilon(\omega, k)$.
 The drifting motion of the (massless) vortices can then be described by a Langevin equation~\cite{Ambegaokar80} with an approximately constant vortex mobility $\nu$~\cite{PhysRev.140.A1197,curtis2024probing,Halperin79,Huber82}.

 Above $T_c$, pairs remain bound only within a correlation length $\xi_+\sim \exp(b/\sqrt{T-T_c})$.
 The dynamical dielectric constant involves a bulk contribution saturated at the critical value $\epsilon_c$ from the remaining bound vortex pairs, and a contribution from the free vortex current~\cite{suppl}: